ole1986/wp-ispconfig3/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-ISPConfig 3 ~ Hosting Control Panel ~ Interface for Wordpress including INVOICE MODULE for WooCommerce
+ISPConfig 3 ~ Hosting Control Panel ~ registration form interface incl. invoice module and product management for WooCommerce

 == Description ==

-The ISPConfig 3 plugin allows you to create clients, websites, shell users into the [ISPConfig](http://www.ispconfig.org) Control Panel by using its REST API.
+The WP ISPConfig 3 plugin allows you to frontend/customer registration forms to create clients, websites, shell users directly into the [ISPConfig](http://www.ispconfig.org) Control Panel by using its REST API.

-**Features**
+**General Features**

-* use registration forms to create sites, accounts, etc. (shortcode: [ispconfig class=IspconfigRegisterClient] or [ispconfig class=IspconfigRegisterFree])
+* shipped with two default registration form for websites (ispconfig_register_client / ispconfig_register_free)
-* quickly build a registration form yourself with a single PHP file (details below)
+* use the shortcode "[ispconfig class=IspconfigRegisterClient]" and "[ispconfig class=IspconfigRegisterFree]" to display the forms at any place
-* extend you WooCommerce shoping cart with "Webspace" products
+* build your own forms (incl. shortcodde) in less than 5 minutes (Check out the Installation section for more details)

-* Incuding "INVOICE MODULE" (WooCommerce required)
+**Check out the Installation tab for more details on how to build your own extension**

-Extend your "Webspace" products with an INVOICE MODULE
+**WooCommerce Features**

-* generate PDF invoices from a WooCommerce Order
+* extend the shopping cart with "Webspace" products allowing customer to order domain or webspace packages
-* fully cusdtomizable Invoice PDF (90% through ISPConfig3 settings)
+* create offers and invoices as PDF directly from an order.
-* auto-generate invoices on paypal payment
+* fully customize your PDF invoice (incl. company logo, footer, text, address lines, ...)
-* display invoices in customers "My Account" frontend
+* automate recurring invoice submission for customers
-* automated recurring payment reminders to customers
+* view all invoices from the WP ISPconfig invoice module

-**Check out the Installation instruction for more details**
+*And alot more more*

 == Installation ==